Day trips around the hotel or transfers/tours to your next hotel?

 - "trips with professional driver/guides.
 A great way to travel in CR", Todd, Okanogan

 - "he is well-versed on all things Costa Rican--history, food, plants, etc. He has an excellent sense of humor and it soon felt like we were driving around Costa Rica with an old friend.", Dosestrellas, N. Carolina

 - "We had a 5 day custom trip through Costa Rica and Panama. . . with great knowledge of local wildlife.
-Having Sterling with us made it a relaxed and very enjoyable trip.", Tom, London
+Our guide made it a relaxed and very enjoyable trip.", Tom, London

-- "Sterling did an excellent job as our driver, guide and interpreter!!
+- "He did an excellent job as our driver, guide and interpreter!!
 Or to use the Costa Rican phrase, it was Pura Vida.", John, Duluth

 OUR MOST POPULAR TRANSFERS FROM SJO Airport/Alajuela area

 Prices per van up to 5 persons with luggage.
 Add $10 for each extra person after 5 persons.
 Also available 24 passenger bus, lower rates on English speaking taxi and any transportation needs you may come up with: